emrickgarrett/01_Git_and_Intro/README.md

 main(){
-	File file = new File(); // Create a file to use, assume it has all the input printStuff(the file data); //Call a method to print the lines }
+	File file = new File(); // Create a file to use, assume it has all the input

+	//Get the files data

+	printStuff(the file data); //Call a method to print the lines

+	//Other code here
+}

 void printStuff(the file data){

+	if(there is not a next line) return; // Exit if it reaches the end of the file, thus printing the rest of the data in reverse order!

 	nextLine = (next line of the file data);
 	printStuff(rest of the file data);